nirpython/proto/README.md

 # Hello sir
-i upload a zip file of the project please unzip it in you local system
+i upload a rar file of the project please unzip it in you local system

 - GO TO proto directory